 Water:

 As stated in the trip report.
-The summer of 2022 has been dry in northern Pennsylvania, and thus most of the small streambeds (there were dozens along most parts of the trail) I passed were completely dry.
+The summer of 2022 has been dry in northern Pennsylvania, and thus, most of the small streambeds (there were dozens along most parts of the trail) I passed were completely dry.
 I have read trip reports of others where there was no issue getting water.
 For me, the only reliable sources of water I observed were Pleasant Stream around mile 10, Long Run around mile 12, and Rock Run around mile 21.
-Rock Run was especially cool because it was like a miniature gorge which contained actual swimming holes and fairly large fish.
+Rock Run was especially cool because it was like a miniature gorge, which contained actual swimming holes and fairly large fish.
 If it were warmer, I definitely would have taken a dip.

 Difficulty:

 Overall, this hike is pretty easy.
 Most of the pathways were flat because they were railroad grades and logging roads.
-Aside from a few very short, steep moments (I’m looking at you climb to sharp point), the OLP was one of the easier weekend hikes I have completed.
+Aside from a few very short, steep moments (I’m looking at you, climb to the sharp point), the OLP was one of the easier weekend hikes I have completed.
 This would be a perfect hike for beginner backpackers looking to do a shakedown.

 Last Word